Penguin 'Leatherbound' Classics: Collector's Guide and FAQ

 How many books in the series?

-As of 2020, there are 14 volumes to collect, listed below.
+There are 14 volumes to collect, as listed below.
 There are also some variations between earlier and later printings (including UK and US editions, as the latter are usually released later), e.g. Frankenstein had teal covers for the initial UK release in 2015, which changed to navy for the later US release in 2017.
 Alternate earlier covers are also listed below, but as they have the same ISBN as later printings, you may not be able to tell which you are purchasing online without a photo of the actual book.
+The volumes in this series are slowly going out of print with no indication it will be continued.